Zio-n/Zio-n/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on **Python, SQL, PowerBI**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I’m currently learning **to build efficient algorithms and robust data pipelines for scalable data analysis and insights**

 - ☁️ I've keen interest in Data Science.
 So, I'm learning & sharpening my skills in **Machine learning and Data visualization techniques**